MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-calling-plans.md

     > [!TIP]
     > **Phone System** licenses and Calling Plans in Microsoft 365 go together, so to see the option to purchase Calling Plans, you must first have the **Phone System** licenses.

-2. First assign the licenses, and then assign a Calling Plan to the people in your organization.
+2. First assign the licenses, and then assign a Calling Plan license to the people in your organization.
 See [Assign Microsoft Teams add-on licenses](./teams-add-on-licensing/assign-teams-add-on-licenses.md).
+    1. If you purchase a Pay-As-You-Go Calling Plan, you may need to purchase Communication Credits.
+To determine if you need to purchase Communication Credits, see [How to fund a Pay-As-You-Go Calling Plan](calling-plans-for-office-365.md#how-to-fund-a-pay-as-you-go-calling-plan).

 ## Step 3: Get phone numbers